TanchukVlad/fourDots/README.md

 ![alt text](img/triangle.png "Triangles and areas")​

-    4. Compare sum of areas of 3 triangles with main triangle:
+    4. Compare the sum of areas of 3 triangles with main triangle:

-        - if sum will be equal main     -> required point inside triangle.
+        - if sum is equal to main     -> required point is inside of triangle.
-        - if sum will not be equal main -> required point outside triangle.
+        - if sum is not equal to main -> required point is outside of triangle.
     5. Repeat this algorithm for other combinations of points.